MerginMaps/docs/src/howto/manage/troubleshoot.md

 ### Subscribed Client Support

-If you have active subscribtion on <MainDomainNameLink />, we also offer free standard support on <MerginMapsEmail id="support" />
+If you have active subscription on <MainDomainNameLink />, we also offer free standard support on <MerginMapsEmail id="support" />

 ### Community Support